godpeny/pages/main/src/blog-post.25.md

 https://en.wikipedia.org/wiki/Log_sum_inequality

 #### Kullback–Leibler Divergence (KL-Divergence)
-The Kullback–Leibler (KL) is a type of statistical distance measure of how much a model probability distribution $Q$ is different from a true probability distribution $P$.
+The Kullback–Leibler (KL) divergence is a type of statistical distance measure of how much a model probability distribution $Q$ is different from a true probability distribution $P$.
 Mathematically, it is defined as
 $$
 {\displaystyle D_{\text{KL}}(P\parallel Q)=\sum _{x\in {\mathcal {X}}}P(x)\ \log \left({\frac {\ P(x)\ }{Q(x)}}\right).}